kissyyy/conversation-simple-k8s/README.md

 # Kubernetes Secret example

+This repo is a companion to the developerWorks Mailbag video [Using Kubernetes secrets to manage credentials](https://developer.ibm.com/tv/using-kubernetes-secrets-manage-credentials/).

-This Node.js app contains everything you need to:
+You'll find everything you need to:

 * Build a Docker image from the Rameses II chatbot app
 * Create a Kubernetes secret to store the credentials for the app